Ambrose Channel pilot cable: Background

-Ambrose Channel is the only shipping channel into and out of the Port of New York and New Jersey, an important commercial port.
+Ambrose Channel is the main shipping channel into and out of the Port of New York and New Jersey, an important commercial port.
 Delays posed a major problem for shipping en route to New York City, and bad weather could close the channel for days.
 Ships were forced to wait at the harbor's entrance for conditions to clear.
 These delays cost shipping companies substantial amounts of money, with each ship costing between $500 and $4000 per hour it was stopped (roughly $5,700 to $46,000 in 2013 dollars).

 Description and operation

 The Cable was composed of several layers.

 The Ambrose leader cable was an armored cable with a single internal conductor (see picture) that acted like a long radio antenna laid on the channel floor.
-It originated at Fort Lafayette (near the present day Verrazano-Narrows Bridge), then extended 16 miles down the Ambrose Channel to the vicinity of Lightship Ambrose offshore.
+It originated at Fort Lafayette (near the present day Verrazzano–Narrows Bridge), then extended 16 miles down the Ambrose Channel to the vicinity of Lightship Ambrose offshore.
 It was powered by a 1 kilowatt generator at Fort Lafayette that produced 500 Hz (cycles per second) current at 400 volts, resulting in an alternating electromagnetic field along the length of the cable that could be detected to approximately a thousand yards away.
 The current was mechanically keyed to send the word "NAVY" in Morse Code.

 A ship received by a pair of induction coils hung on opposite sides of the ship, and fed through an amplifier into a headset (see diagram, below).
 By switching between coils, the relative strength of the signal on each side could be compared.
 The ship maintained a course parallel to the cable by maneuvering to keep the signal strength constant.